inveniosoftware/docs-invenio-rdm/docs/customize/notifications.md

 # Notifications

-Depending on your instance needs regarding notifications, you might want to customize the configuration values provided by the `invenio-notifications` module.
+Depending on your instance needs regarding notifications, you might want to customize the default values provided by the `invenio-notifications` module.

 Specifically, we are going to have a look at templates and the following variables: